werwaser/Arrows-Bones/0 Scenes/07 Aura-sight Power Training/Aura-sight Power Training.md

 ## Desires
 ###### Erin
 1. Discover more about their power.
-2. Lash out about frustrations of GenP.
+2. Lash out about frustrations over GenP.
 ###### Director
 1. Discover more about their power.
 2. Reassert her ebbing authority over the Lilacs.